close

 These cracks usually start out microscopic and don’t immediately affect oil pressure.
 As they grow, however, the pickup begins drawing in air along with oil.
 Once that happens, oil pressure can drop suddenly and without warning.
 Bearings rely on a constant film of pressurized oil to survive, and even a brief interruption can cause accelerated wear or immediate failure.
 In many cases, the first sign of a problem is a spun bearing, and by that point the damage is already done.

-There isn’t a specific mileage where failure becomes guaranteed.
+To make matters worse, there isn’t a specific mileage where failure becomes guaranteed.
 Cracked pickups have been found on stock engines with relatively low mileage as well as higher-mileage cars.
-Because inspection requires removing the oil pan, it’s typically done during clutch work, engine removal, or as a preventative measure when upgrading other oiling components.
+Because inspection requires removing the oil pan, it’s typically only discovered during clutch work, engine removal, or addressed proactively as a preventative measure when upgrading other oiling components.

 Is there an OEM fix?